About Our Firm

 Ms. Smith’s current practice includes state and federal cases.
 She has an annual engagement teaching new lawyers at the Criminal Trial Advocacy Institute in Huntsville, Texas.
 Ms. Smith is a frequent lecturer for the Texas Criminal Defense Lawyers’ Association, the Center for American and International Law and local bar associations.

 Houstonia Magazine selected Ms. Smith as one of their best of Houston Lawyers for 2013, 2014, & 2015.
 She was listed in Houston’s Top Lawyers 2014 for the sex crime defense.
 The National Trial Lawyers Association also selected her as one of their top 100 trial lawyers for 2014.
-H Texas Magazinehas chosen her as one of their top lawyers for the past three years.
+H Texas Magazine has chosen her as one of their top lawyers three years in a row.